Not ready to put your garden to bed just yet?

 They are simple to make yourself out of glass or plastic and can fit easily over garden beds.

-Tip: Old windows are a great resource for making cold frames!
+Tip: Discarded old windows are a wonderful, budget-friendly resource for making cold frames!

 2. Hoop Houses

 Have too many crops to fit under a cold frame?
-Hoop houses are great because they are larger and more practical for bigger gardens, but are also relatively mobile, easy to build, and can be done on a budget.
+Hoop houses are ideal because they are larger and more practical for bigger gardens, but are also relatively mobile, easy to build, and can be installed on a budget.

-Also referred to as high tunnels, hoop houses are made from a series of plastic, metal, or wood hoops covered in a tight layer of greenhouse plastic.
-Like cold frames, hoop houses trap heat from the sun to protect plants keep the soil warm.
+Also referred to as high tunnels, hoop houses are made from a series of plastic, metal, or wooden hoops covered in a tight layer of greenhouse plastic.
+Like cold frames, hoop houses trap heat from the sun to protect plants and keep the soil warm.

-Many designs allow for plastic to roll up in warmer months so plants can grow under the hoop houses all through the growing season.
-With proper ventilation many gardeners keep plants in hoop houses all year long!
+Many designs allow for the plastic to roll up in warmer months so plants can grow under the hoop houses all through the growing season.
+With proper ventilation, many gardeners keep plants in hoop houses all year long!

 3. Greenhouses